-Research carried out in the municipality of Juchnowiec Kościelny has shown that the majority of residents agree to the construction of a household-level sewage treatment plant and are willing to finance its construction and operation, believing that this will contribute to the improvement of surface and groundwater quality in the municipality and will allow for the decommissioning of holding tanks and environmentally harmful transport of this sewage by slurry tankers.
+Research carried out in the municipality of Wyszki has shown that most residents agree to the construction of a household-level sewage treatment plant.
+Furthermore, they are willing to finance its construction and operation, believing that this will improve surface and groundwater quality in the municipality and allow for the decommissioning of holding tanks and environmentally harmful transport of this sewage by slurry tankers.

-In the case of questions about WTP, it was found that the respondents who wanted to eliminate the holding tank for the benefit of a household-level sewage treatment plant are 23% and are able to pay 300 and 1500 PLN for the construction of a household-level sewage treatment plant.
-2000 PLN and 1000 PLN were declared by 15% each.
-The smallest amounts that were declared were: 600 PLN - 8% of people, 700 PLN - 8% of people and 1200 PLN - 8% of people.
+In the case of questions about WTP, it was found that the respondents who wanted to eliminate the holding tank for the benefit of a household-level sewage treatment plant are 25% and are able to pay 4,000 PLN and 16% of people are able to pay 5,000 PLN for the construction of a household-level sewage treatment plant.
+The amount of 6,000 PLN was declared by 6% of people each and 2,000 PLN - 4%.
+The smallest amounts that were declared were: 500 PLN - 1% of people and 1,000 PLN - 10% of people.
+The largest declared amounts are 10,000 PLN and 7,000 PLN (1% of people).
+On the other hand, 36% of respondents are not ready to pay for building a house-hold-level sewage treatment due to the lack of money in the home budget for this type of investment.

 Then, as a result of a general analysis of the respondents' answers, the relationship between their socioeconomic characteristics was considered, which was achieved by the so-called correlation coefficient.
-A correlation coefficient was found in the group of people who had a holding tank and wanted to have a domestic sewage treatment plant - as the age of the respondent increased, the amount for one-time sewage disposal increased.
+A correlation coefficient was found in the group of people who had a holding tank and wanted to have a domestic sewage treatment plant.
+As the age of the respondent increased, the amount for one-time sewage disposal increased.
 It was also noted that the status on the labour market was important for the declared amount for the construction of a household-level sewage treatment plant.
-The largest amounts were declared by entrepreneurs, while the lowest by farmers.
+The largest amounts were declared by entrepreneurs, while the lowest was by farmers.
 In this case, the declared amount was influenced by the education of the respondent.
 The respondents with higher education were willing to pay a higher amount than residents with lower education.
-The declared amount was also influenced by the gross income per capita.
+The gross income per capita also influenced the declared amount.
 It was found that the higher the income, the higher the declared amount.

-All the above-described declarations of the respondents on sewage management and their readiness to pay to depend on many factors.
+All the above-described declarations of the respondents on sewage management and their willingness to pay depends on many factors.
 The monthly costs of sewage disposal and willingness to pay for the construction of a household-level sewage treatment plant are influenced both by age, the number of children and gross income per capita.
 Older people, like farmers, are able to pay less for the construction of domestic sewage treatment plants than people of working age.
 This is due to the lower financial resources of this social group.

 The Commune Office prepares documents related to investments aimed at the development of sewage management in the commune.
-The authorities are making efforts to increase the length of the sewage system from year to year, which guarantees an improvement in the quality of the environment.
-For localities where it is not possible to expand the sewage system due to dispersed development, the commune has prepared a concept of planned areas for household-level sewage treatment plants.
-Those who decide to liquidate the holding tanks for the benefit of the household-level sewage treatment plants will be able to take advantage of the municipal grant.
+For localities where it is not possible to expand the sewage system due to dispersed development, the commune has prepared a concept of planned areas for household-level sewage treatment plants, of which there are currently few in the commune (about 20).

 To sum up, the impact of the environmental protection principles and activities of the European Union determines the development of technical infrastructure related to wastewater management in Poland.
-However, insufficient awareness of the inhabitants in the field of sewage management and low level of economic development in the commune makes the deficiencies in this field still visible.
+However, insufficient awareness of the inhabitants in the field of sewage management and a low level of economic development in the commune makes the deficiencies in this field still visible.